 Public Charge Points

-All charge points are currently free to use but restrictions may apply.
+Some charge points are currently free to use but restrictions may apply.
+Manx Utilities are replacing the legacy Rolec charge points with new PodPoints which are charged at 19p per KWh.
 See the maps page on EVIOM for up to date detail on current charge points around the island:

 UK & Ireland